BEML: Railways/metro rolling stock

-BEML Limited's Rail Coach Factory situated in Bangalore, India is the first all steel integrated rail coach factory established by Government of India during 1948.
+BEML Limited's Rail Coach Factory situated in Bangalore, India, is the first all-steel integrated rail coach factory established by Government of India in 1948.
 This factory was established to indigenously manufacture the passenger rail coach for Indian Railways.

-BEML manufactures rolling stock for Indian Railways as well as for metros since 1980's.
+BEML manufactures rolling stock for Indian Railways as well as for metros since the 1980s.
 BEML has supplied over 2,000 metro coaches to various metro systems, including those in Delhi, Jaipur, Kolkata, Bengaluru, and Mumbai.
 The company supplied about 140 cars to DMRC using transfer of technology from Hyundai ROTEM.
-Jaipur Metro has also ordered to manufacture, supply, test and commission 10 train sets of four cars each, totaling 40 cars to the Jaipur Metro Project.
+Jaipur Metro has also ordered to manufacture, supply, test, and commission 10 train sets of four cars each, totaling 40 cars, for the Jaipur Metro Project.

-BEML Limited has bagged a contract from the Railway Board for design, manufacturing, supply, testing and commissioning of rakes of some stainless steel AC Electrical Multiple Unit (SSEMU) coaches worth Rs 31 crore.
+BEML Limited has bagged a contract from the Railway Board for the design, manufacturing, supply, testing, and commissioning of rakes of some stainless steel AC Electrical Multiple Unit (SSEMU) coaches worth Rs 31 crore.

-BEML has started supplying metro train sets to the East West corridor of Kolkata Metro (KMRCL).
-Present order in hands from KMRCL is for 14 train sets of six cars each.
+BEML has started supplying metro train sets to the East-West corridor of Kolkata Metro (KMRCL).
+The present order in hand from KMRCL is for 14 train sets of six cars each.

-BEML receives letter of acceptance (LoA) for design, manufacture and commissioning of 10 Trainsets (Sleeper) on Vande Bharat platform.
-The total value of order is Rs 675 crore.
+BEML receives letter of acceptance (LoA) for design, manufacture, and commissioning of 10 Trainsets (Sleeper) on Vande Bharat platform.
+The total value of the order is Rs 675 crore.

 The Integral Coach Factory (ICF) awarded BEML a ₹866.87-crore contract to construct two high-speed train sets.
-They will be the first train sets produced in India with top speed of 350 kmph.
+They will be the first train sets produced in India with a top speed of 350 kmph.
 They are expected to be delivered in 2026.
 Each coach will cost ₹27.86 crore.

 BEML is one of the leading manufacturers of rail and metro coaches.
 Metro systems using BEML rolling stock are: